DPotoyan/Chem324/ch02/note02.md

 - This time there will be two boundary conditions fo X and Y
 - Boundary on the $X$ edge: $X(0)=X(L)=0$.
 - Boundary on the $Y$ edge: $Y(0)=Y(L)=0$.

-- Going through exactly the same steps as in 1D case we get full solution expressed as a linear combination of normal modes.
+- Going through exactly the same steps as in 1D case we get full solution expressed as a linear combination of 2D normal modes.
-- The 2D solution is essentially a product of two 1D solutions for each coordinate.
-Each coordinate has its own independent wave number $k_x$ and $k_y$.
+- **The 2D normal mode is a product of two 1D modes for each coordinate.** Each coordinate has its own independent wave number $k_x$ and $k_y$.

 $$ u(x,y,t) = A_{nm} cos(\omega_{nm}t+\phi_{nm}) sin \frac{n\pi x}{a} sin \frac{m\pi y}{b} $$